-AThe Fund changed investment manager and investment methodology on 12 August 2010, at which time Alphinity Investment management commenced managing the Fund and started the transitioning of the portfolio to a structure consistent with Alphinity's investment views.
+[^]The Fund changed investment manager and investment methodology on 12 July 2010, at which time Alphinity Investment Management commenced managing the Fund and started the transitioning of the portfolios to a structure consistent with Alphinity's investment views.
 The transition was completed on 31 August 2010.
-Therefore, the inception date for the return for the fund is 1 September 2010.
-For performance relating to previous periods, please contact the Fidante partners Investor Services team on 13 51 53 (during Sydney business hours).
+The inception date for the returns for the Fund is 1 September 2010.
+For performance relating to previous periods, please contact the Fidante Partners Investor Services team on 13 51 53 during Sydney business hours.

-Quarterly Comment - June 2020 Alphinity Australian Share Fund Market outlook
+Quarterly Comment - June 2020 Alphinity Concentrated Australian Share Fund Market outlook